Hours of additional video show what officers did and said after fatal beating of Tyre Nichols

 “We will continue our unflinching look at this tragedy and stand strongly with Tyre’s family in their continued grief and fight for justice,” attorneys Ben Crump and Antonio Romanucci said in a news release.

 The Associated Press requested comments from attorneys for the former officers facing charges.
-Attorneys for Mills and Justin Smith declined to comment.
+Attorneys for Mills, Haley and Justin Smith declined to comment.

 Nichols died in a hospital Jan.
 10, 2023 three days after he was kicked, punched and hit with a police baton.